faizrazadec/CookingAssistantAgent-LangGraph/README.md

 # Cooking Assistant Agent Using LangGraph

+## Overview

+The Cooking Assistant is an AI-powered application designed to provide customized recipes and cooking advice.
+It leverages LangGraph for orchestrating agent workflows, ensuring reliability, control, and efficiency in handling user queries.
+Using FastAPI for the backend, the system classifies queries into relevant or irrelevant categories.
+Relevant cooking queries are processed using a ReAct-powered researcher agent for web-assisted responses.
+The user interface is built with Streamlit for seamless interaction, while Docker ensures consistent deployment across environments.
+The project is scalable for cloud deployment on platforms like AWS, offering an intelligent and user-friendly cooking assistant experience.

 ## Use Cases
 1. User ask the general Question.
 But user gets the refusal as the user query is not related to Cooking Assistant.